stevensiht/PaperTrailLumberjack/README.md

 ## Installation

+PaperTrailLumberjack is available through [CocoaPods](http://cocoapods.org) To install it,

++ **Objective-C** Projects

-PaperTrailLumberjack is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+    Add the following line to your Podfile:

     pod 'PaperTrailLumberjack'